 I also loathe cancel culture with a vengeance but at the same time I want to see those who deserve what’s coming to them to get what’s coming to them.

-About woke culture, I think it’s part true, part joke gone bad, and that we have to ride the wave, let the youth of today express their frustration at their predecessors, helping them maintain a balance between jacobin wrath and good old pragmatism.
+About woke culture, I think it’s part valid, part joke gone bad, and that we have to ride the wave, let the youth of today express their frustration at their predecessors, helping them maintain a balance between jacobin wrath and good old pragmatism.

 I think those who are totally against woke culture forget what it means to be young and angry and fed up with handed-down trash.